SilviaMYA/docencia/README.md

 # docencia
 Developed in PHP

-Mini teaching app with two types or roles: PROFESSOR and STUDENT
+Mini teaching app with two types or roles: PROFESSOR and STUDENT.
+Access to the database MySQL

 Get access as a Professor or Student using credentials sugested